Timo Salonen: Rally Raid career (1992–1995)

-Following his full-time WRC career, he drove for Guy Fréquelin's Citroën rally raid team.
+Following his full-time WRC career, Salonen drove for Guy Fréquelin's Citroën rally raid team.
 During the 1992 Paris-Moscow-Beijing rally raid, Salonen's ZX burnt to the ground.

-In 1993, he then competed regularly for the squad, winning the 1993 Pharaohs Rally Raid in the works ZX and helping the team win the Cross-Country World Cup manufacturers' title.
+In 1993, Salonen then competed regularly for the squad, winning the 1993 Pharaohs Rally Raid in the works ZX and helping the team win the Cross-Country World Cup manufacturers' title.
 That same season, Salonen also finished fourth on the Baja Aragon Raid, second on the Atlas Rally Raid and third on the United Arab Emirates Desert Challenge.
 He would withdraw from the 1993 Paris-Dakar rally, however, when co-driver Fred Gallagher (co-driver) injured his back after a heavy landing.

-For the following season, the Finn could not compete in 1994's Paris-Dakar-Paris.
+For the following season, Salonen could not compete in 1994's Paris-Dakar-Paris.
 Citroën and the event organisers disagreed about the running of the event, the French marque entering a reduced squad of just two ZXs in protest.
 He did still drive for the team during the World Cup, finishing second on the Tunisia Rally Raid, following a penultimate stage crash that robbed him of the win, taking the victory on the Baja Aragón and providing a test drive for Top Gear (1977 TV series)'s Jeremy Clarkson.

-In the 1995 Granda-Dakar rally, he finished fifth, after losing over five hours when his ZX lost drive to its front wheels.
+In the 1995 Granda-Dakar rally, Salonen finished fifth, after losing over five hours when his ZX lost drive to its front wheels.
 Salonen also finished third on the Atlas Rally that season and second on the Baja España-Aragón.